Food poisoning claims and the law

-We are frequently asked to deal with food poisoning claims arising from holidays and trips abroad.
+We are frequently asked to deal with food poisoning claims, especially those arising from holidays and trips abroad.
 Food hygiene standards overseas are often not as high as those we enjoy here in the South West.
 In the UK we are protected by the Food Safety Act 1990 which regulates how food should be handled, stored and sold.
 The Act requires food business operators to take all reasonable precautions to avoid contamination.
 If they fail to do so then they become liable to pay compensation to anyone falling ill as a direct result.

 The situation with food poisoning abroad can be a little more complex and requires specialist legal advice from a solicitor who is experienced in dealing with holiday illness compensation claims.
 Generally speaking, it is preferable to bring the compensation claim in the UK.
 With cruises and package holidays, the victim of food poisoning is usually entitled to bring their claim against the tour operator in the country in which it is based.